-Both beef and chicken are widely consumed, and both have negative associations with diabetes, cardiovascular health, and other health conditions.
+Both beef and chicken are widely consumed and have negative associations with diabetes, cardiovascular health, and other health conditions.

 Quick Summary